 STEP 7: Now twist your screw and watch what happens!

-If you want some more hands-on projects you can do with simple machines try some of these ideas:
+If you want some more hands-on simple machine projects you can engineer try some of these ideas: